estephens6/bloccit/README.md

 rake db:migrate

+#skips a pending commit and forces the current commit:
+git push --force

 HEROKU database commands:
 You can use heroku pg:reset DATABASE command to reset the entire database.
 The command will simply drop and create the database.